Hair Care Tips for Teens

 Be sure to take care with heat and chemicals, especially if you have dry hair.

-Although electric hair straighteners (flat irons) are popular, they do cause serious damage to hair.
+Although electric hair straighteners (flat irons) and curling irons are popular, they can cause serious damage to hair.
 When used on high heat, hair dryers can damage hair, too.
-Decreasing your use of these hot devices (or at least using a less hot setting) will help to keep your hair healthier.
+Decreasing your use of these hot devices (or at least using a setting that's less hot) will help keep your hair healthier.

 If you're not sure whether an appliance will damage your hair, think about your hair the way you think about your skin.
 Would you blast your face with 1875 watts of hot air every morning?
 Probably not!